hallgren/eventsourcing/eventstore/sql/README.md

 The sql eventstore is a module containing multiple sql based event stores that are all based on the database/sql interface in go standard library.
-The different event stores has specific database schemas that support the dirrent databases.
+The different event stores has specific database schemas that support the different databases.

 ## SQLite